gaurav147-star/todos-list_react-js/README.md

 ## [Todos-list](https://todos-list-gg.netlify.app/)

-### I  have made this using react hooks.This app i made to show what i learn in react and use this app in daily use.
+### I have made this using react hooks.This app is made to show what I learnt in react and you can use this app in daily use.

 -----